saadjsct/compliant-franco/compliant-franco.md

-biggest sources of ambiguity in mainstream Franco text, as omitting the second letter normally yields a different word. try to convince your wife that the message "hagElak bel-MaRa" she found on your phone is supposed to be "hagElak bel-MaRRa" to know how important this is. we can't emphasize more that the second letter is not optional and text compliant to this spec should always write the shadda appropriately wherever it appears.
+biggest sources of ambiguity in mainstream Franco text, as omitting the second letter normally yields a different word. try to convince your wife that the message "hagElak bel-MaRa" she found on your phone is supposed to be "hagElak bel-MaRRa" to know how important this is. i can't emphasize more that the second letter is not optional and text compliant to this spec should always write the shadda appropriately wherever it appears.